Grandma Got Run Over by a Reindeer

 "Grandma Got Run Over by a Reindeer" is a novelty Christmas song.
 Written by Randy Brooks, the song was originally performed by Elmo Shropshire in 1979 under the brand of Elmo and Patsy, the double act Shropshire had with his then-wife Patsy Trigg.

 Lyrics

-In the song's lyrics, the narrator describes their grandmother venturing into a snowstorm on Christmas Eve.
-The following morning, her family discovers her lifeless body, bearing unmistakable signs of having been trampled by Santa Claus and his reindeer.
-The narrator's grandfather shows little concern over his wife's demise, while the rest of the family mourns Grandma and debates whether to open or return her gifts.
-Subsequently, the narrator declares to friends and neighbors that Santa is unfit to carry a driver's license.
+In the song's lyrics, the narrator describes their grandmother venturing into a snowstorm on Christmas Eve, while drunk on eggnog and off her medications.
+The following morning, her family discovers her apparently dead body, bearing unmistakable signs of being trampled by Santa Claus and his reindeer.
+The narrator's grandfather shows little concern over his wife's apparent demise, while the narrator declares to friends and neighbors that Santa is unfit to carry a driver's license.

 Releases

 According to Brooks, he came up with the idea for the song after observing a "tipsy relative" of his.
 Brooks's uncle, Foster Brooks, was a famous comedian well known for his act as a drunk.
 After his own band dissuaded him from recording the record himself, he sat in with Elmo and Patsy at the Hyatt Lake Tahoe in December 1978, and after the show he offered the song to the duo, who were instantly impressed and commissioned a cassette of the song for them to learn.
 Elmo claimed, after his divorce from Patsy, that Patsy never sang on the record (even as a backup vocalist) and was only credited because their established double act used both names, noting in the interview "that's another story."
 Under the terms of their partnership, Patsy's parents (who were established in the Southern gospel industry) earned the publishing rights to the record and would pay Brooks his due royalties, while Elmo would own the master recording and handle distribution; Elmo subsequently went on an aggressive marketing campaign to promote the song with the assistance of his future second wife, saleswoman Pam Wendell.
 A year later, they were selling 45s of the song from the stage, with Elmo himself appearing in drag on the album cover as "Grandma".
 Wendell and Shropshire opted to bypass the record stores when selling the records, fearing it would go unnoticed compared to bigger stars, instead opting to rack job the record at pharmacies that would sell the record as seasonal merchandise.